Luke460/steering-wheel-master/readme.md

 You can choose between **advanced lut generation** and **linear lut generation**.
- - The **advanced lut generation** uses all the data provided by the csv file to attempt to correct the steering reactions.
+ - The **advanced lut generation** uses all the data provided by the csv file to attempt to correct the steering wheel reactions.

    | **Steering wheel type** | ***Example*** | **Aggregation order**              | **FFB peak reduction** | **dead zone enhancement** (depends on your wheel dead zone) |
    |-------------------------|------------------------------|------------------------------------|------------------------|-------------------------------------------------------------|